THE ORIGINAL DRINKS AND FOOD COMPANY LTD

 The Roots of Rochester Ginger

-While there’s no direct Victorian cookbook entry titled "Dickens’s Ginger Wine," we reconstructed a recipe consistent with period practices and mentions.
-Taking out the alcoholic content, then blending the best quality ingredients to match the intended flavours, in this cherished Dickensian drink.
+While there’s no direct Victorian cookbook entry titled "Dickens’s Ginger Wine," we reconstructed a recipe consistent with period practices and references in line with our longstanding traditional family recipe; taking out the alcoholic content, then blending the best quality ingredients to match the intended flavours in this cherished Dickensian drink.

 Here's a historically-grounded version for "Smoking Beadle", drawing from Apician Morsels (1836) and Eliza Acton(1845):